Rafael-Ramosc/menu-control/README.md

 When you run the program, you'll see a menu with the following options:

 1. Create new user
-2. List users
+2. List profiles
-3. User preferences
+3. Profile preferences
 4. About
 5. Exit